Mergifyio/mergify/doc/source/conditions.rst

 Conditions are used in pull request rules to check if a pull request matches a certain rule.
-If a pull request matches all of the listed conditions in a rule, the subsequent action listed in that rule will be applied.
+If a pull request matches all of the listed conditions in a rule, the subsequent actions listed in that rule will be applied.
 Conditions must be listed under the ``conditions`` section of the ``pull_request_rules`` entries — see :ref:`configuration file format`.